MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/design-questionnaires.md

 A result group is used to calculate points and categorize the results of a questionnaire.
 If you use result groups, you can perform the following tasks:

 -   Evaluate questionnaire results, based on point statistics.
--   Evaluate a respondentâ€™s score for each result group that you set up.
+-   Evaluate a respondent's score for each result group that you set up.
 -   Generate statistics for each result group to help you analyze results.
 -   Print a report that shows results for each result group, and also optional points/texts that are based on points that are earned in each result group.